JacoboLansac/audits/solo/pinlink-phase1-audit.md

 #### Recommendation

 Before transferring `rewardToken`, check if there is enough balance in the contract.
 If not, instead of reverting, an event should be emitted.
-Regardless if there are rewards or not, the `collateral` and `rentableToken` should be returned to the rentee.
+Regardless if there are rewards or not, the `collateral` and `rentableToken` should be always returned to the rentee.

 ```diff
 +   event MissedRewards(uint256 tokenId, address account, uint256 rewardAmount);